mpp-doric/Android-Security-Reference/vulns/checklist.md

 		- Obfuscation tooling
 		- Check if running on emulator
 		- Move to C as harder to decompile etc
+	- Vuln: Source discovery
+		- Easier to formulate hooking / repackaging attacks if understand the source
+		- Obfuscate
+		- Remove context from things that generally are not obfuscated.
+			- R files
+			- Android Component names that are in the Manifest
+			- Annotations

 # Vuln: Dynamic Analysis